 Yet we’re open-minded and ultimately just want to deliver workable solutions.
 This thinking will define what we do and don’t offer going forward.

 Payroll integrations would be the missing link for us in one respect.
 Perhaps a link with alternative Time and Attendance systems to our own too.

 On the other hand, when clients look into integrations, they soon hit a wall.

-For the payroll issues we most commonly encounter, the best workaround is that the relevant personnel in finance that need data from hours worked or Compensation and Benefits etc. have the right permissions to pull the reports they need and use those CSV export files to drag into their payroll software each payroll cycle.
+For the payroll issues we most commonly encounter, the best workaround is that the relevant personnel in finance that needs data from hours worked or Compensation and Benefits etc. have the right permissions to pull the reports they need and use those CSV export files to drag into their payroll software each payroll cycle.

-A perfect example of a ‘User Integration‘ that’s not really an integration 😉
+This a perfect example of a ‘User Integration‘ that’s not really an integration 😉

 We can and do carry out integrations on a bespoke basis with clients that have a clear idea and a specific case in mind.

-In future there will be more easy connectors available.
+In future, there will be more easy connectors available.
 But even easy processes require an element of planning and ‘design‘.